-Child Labor and coffee supply chains
+Child Labor and Coffee Supply Chains

-Before consumers can enjoy their beloved cup of coffee, drinking one of three billion cups per day, around 125 million workers and farmers around the world have to plant, harvest, process and transport the green coffee on the ground.
+Before consumers can enjoy their beloved cup of coffee, drinking one of three billion cups per day, around 125 million farmers and workers around the world have to plant, harvest, process and transport green coffee on the ground.
 Unfortunately, adults are not the only ones working in coffee supply chains.
 Growing coffee is a family business in many countries and therefore children and young people are often involved in the work.
 A broad, collaborative approach against child labor is therefore key in the coffee industry.